 Independent showcasing allows artists, managers, and agents to capitalize on the avid audience of presenters planning their upcoming seasons.
 In 2018, more than 200 independent and group independent showcases were listed in the Conference publications as taking place at or near the Conference venue(s) over the four-day event.

-Independent Showcase producers must register for the 2017 Arts Midwest Conference no later than May 30 and must purchase an exhibit space package OR attend with an organization that has purchased an exhibit space package.
+- Independent Showcase producer must register for the 2019 Arts Midwest Conference no later than May 30 and must purchase an exhibit space package OR attend with an organization that has purchased an exhibit space package.

-Showcases may only include performances by artists/ensembles that purchased an exhibit space package or are formally represented by a manager/agent with an exhibit space.
+- Showcases may only include performances by artists/ensembles that purchased an exhibit space package or are formally represented by a manager/agent with an exhibit space.

-Producer and showcasing artists/ensembles are responsible for any necessary licenses or permission to perform, promote, broadcast, transmit, or display any copyrighted works (including, without limitation, music, audio, or video recordings, art, etc.).
+- Producer and showcasing artists/ensembles are responsible for any necessary licenses or permission to perform, promote, broadcast, transmit, or display any copyrighted works (including, without limitation, music, audio, or video recordings, art, etc.).

 Most often, showcase artists/producers rent a meeting room in the Conference hotel; others choose an offsite venue near the Conference hotel.
 These venues may include theaters, clubs, churches, cafés, or other sites.
 Your choice of venue will depend on availability, you or your artists’ schedules, and the venue’s suitability for your performance and budget needs.

-Arts Midwest and the Hyatt Regency Columbus have worked together to provide all of the information you need to select a room and start planning an Independent Showcase at the Conference hotel.
+Arts Midwest and the Hilton Minneapolis have worked together to provide all of the information you need to select a room and start planning.
+The room options PDF includes floor plans, room diagrams, and photos.